Web hosting is the link that connects your website to the internet. Without it, visitors won’t be able to access your website.

 If you have limited knowledge of system administration, you’ll likely want to choose a web hosting service that offers a control panel.

 A control panel is a web-based graphical user interface (GUI) that allows you to easily manage your website.
-Among other things, it supports file transfers, database creation and management, subdomains, add-on domains, backups and one-click installations.
+Among other things, it supports file transfers, A database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More creation and management, subdomains, add-on domains, backups and one-click installations.

 Some of the most popular control panels include cPanel and Plesk.
 Using either of them, you can easily manage your website from your web browser.
 Some web hosts also have their own proprietary control panels.